Do you feel like it takes forever to write a great blog post?

 – Correct all spelling errors that you see.

 Not counting the 30 minutes to collect blogging ideas and taking a few breaks, you can have a quality blog written and posted in about an hour and a half.

-It may take you a little longer in the beginning, but as you develop your schedule and timing you’ll definitely improve.
+It may take you a little longer in the beginning to write great blog posts faster but as you develop your schedule and timing you’ll definitely improve.